haxacloruro/RegularExpressions_Week10/README.md

 ## What are Regular Expressions (regex)?

-- Editing and searching through text files is one of the most common tasks in computational biology.
-- Often these files contain datasets whose format needs to be changed or from which some information needs to be extracted.
-- Accomplishing these tasks by hand is tedious at best, and impossible in many cases.
-- Regular expressions are an advanced form of find-and-replace that can be used to manipulate complex patterns of text.
-- Regular expressions are often abbreviated as `regex`.
-- Regular expression syntax can be used in a variety of different programs and contexts, including Python, Sublime, `grep`, and `sed`.
+Searching through and editing large text files is one of the most common tasks in computational biology.
+Often these files contain datasets whose format needs to be changed or from which some information needs to be extracted.
+Accomplishing these tasks by hand is tedious at best, and impossible in many cases.
+Regular expressions (or `regex`) are an advanced form of _find_ or _find-and-replace_ that can be used to manipulate complex patterns of text.
+Regular expression syntax can be used in a variety of different programs and contexts, including Python, Sublime, `grep`, and `sed`.

 ## Regex Tutorial Jupyter Notebook